geoarrow/geoarrow/format.md

 as suggested for each; however, implementations must be able to ingest arrays with other names when the interpretation is unambiguous (e.g., for xy and xyzm interleaved coordinate interpretations).

+## Serialized encodings

+### Motivation

+Whereas there are many advantages to storing data in the native encoding, many producers of geospatial data (e.g., database drivers, file readers) do not have a full geospatial stack at their disposal.
+The serialized encodings are provided to accomodate these producers and provide every opportunity to propagate critical metadata (e.g., CRS).

+**Well-known binary (WKB)**: `Binary` or `LargeBinary`

+It may be useful for implementations that already have facilities to read and/or write well-known binary (WKB) to store features in this form without modification.
+For maximum compatibility producers should write ISO-flavoured WKB where possible; however, either EWKB or ISO flavoured WKB is permitted.

+The Arrow `Binary` type is composed of two buffers: a buffer of `int32` offsets and a `char` data buffer.
+The `LargeBinary` type is composed of an `int64` offset buffer and a `uint8` data buffer.

+**Well-known text (WKT)**: `Utf8` or `LargeUtf8`

+It may be useful for implementations that already have facilities to read and/or write well-known binary (WKT) to store features in this form without modification.

+The Arrow `Utf8` type is composed of two buffers: a buffer of `int32` offsets and a `char` data buffer.
+The `LargeUtf8` type is composed of an `int64` offset buffer and a `char` data buffer.

 ## Concrete examples of the memory layout